| CUSTOM WORK GALLERY - SUPERION IMPRESSIONS | ||

 Interestingly, the rebuild proved to be more or less pointless.
 The markers hadn't been fired ever since the Great Rebuild from 2007, so they were probably ready to go as they were.
 I did replace some o-rings and hoses just for the sake of it but I don't think it was necessary.

-Regardless, they're now working and ready to go!
+Regardless, everything is now working and ready to go!

 Monster Game 2008: